luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 # Matt
 [http://matt.crg.eu/](http://matt.crg.eu/)

 Matt is a **Unix command-line toolkit** for analyzing genomic sequences with focus on the down-stream analysis of alternative splicing events.
 Being a POSIX-style command-line toolkit, Matt runs on the terminal of any Unix-like system. **Matt is modular**: It comprises many commands, each of which tailored to one specific task.
-Combining commands allows the user to solve complex tasks:  **The whole is more than the sum of its parts**.
+Combining commands allows the user to solve complex tasks:  the whole is more than the sum of its parts.
 Matt works on tables as its data structure, where rows correspond to objects, e.g., exons, genes, etc., and columns correspond to features of these objects.

 Matt usage goes through  **two phases**:
 1. Data preparation: Fit the output from other programs, e.g., VASTOOLS estimation of inclusion levels of alternative splicing events, to the input format of Matt analyses.
 Works on the INCLUSION_LEVELS_FULL-Hsa2-hg19.tab file from `vast-tools combine` output.